Editorial advisory

 Water Verdict

-Washington County receives a fair water quality assessment with a grade of B and a score of 66.2 out of 100.
+Washington County, Tennessee receives a fair water quality assessment with a grade of B and a score of 66.2 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 82 water bodies in the county's watershed, with 63.4% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Washington County has recorded 4 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Washington County, Tennessee show 4 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 2.9 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+This compliance record sits alongside an unusually deep monitoring archive: 13,683 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance